A project built over many years

 The educational guidance department revolves around the PRIO: Educational Guidance and Information Resource Personnel.
 An English speaking teacher is there to provide assistance in the application process for the English speaking universities.

 The PRIO, with the Reference Teacher and the pedagogical team assist in:

 - providing information on jobs and training paths.

 Events are organised throughout the school year, progressively from 6e to Terminale (Grade 6 to 12).
 School orientation is part of the subjects and is highlighted throughout the year with school orientation events.
 All these events are part of the “Parcours Avenir” (Personal Project for the future).

-- in making the student decide his or her own educational guidance: to trust his or her abilities, to be realistic about his or her possibilities, to set targets and strategies of discovery, autonomy and self assessment, with academic success in mind.
+- helping the student decide his or her own educational guidance, trust his or her abilities, be realistic about his or her potential, set targets and strategies of discovery, autonomy and self-assessment, with academic success in mind.

 Besides, in order to foster the success of the students, the Lycée Français de Singapour offers specific preparation classes to several exams (Sciences Po, Sésame, Geipi, etc.).